serge-hulne/CrystApp/README.md

 -  Should work as is.

 # Windows
-- The system will have to be modified slighly to accomodate for the current lack of multi-thrteading of Crystal under Winwows.
+- The system will have to be modified slighly to accomodate for the current lack of multi-threading in Crystal under Winwows.